 Small Business Week

-From October 19th to October 23rd, 2020, thousands of small business owners across Canada come together to celebrate, learn, and network with other entrepreneurs.
-For more info check out all the BVCC's Small Business Week 2020 indicatives below.
-Additionally, you can visit the Business Development Bank of Canada (BDC) Small Business Week website to find out some info on other events close by!
+From October 18th to October 22nd, 2021, thousands of small business owners across Canada come together to celebrate, learn, and network with other entrepreneurs.
+For more info check out all the BVCC's 2021 Small Business Week initiatives below.

 Small and medium-sized businesses are the foundation of the Canadian economy, accounting for 99% of all businesses.
 In 2015, SME's employed approximately 10.5 million Canadians in the private sector.
 It is important that we take the time to recognize their successes and recommend helpful tools and resources to help them thrive!